verdaux/BookNotes/Phrases/Impressors 8.md

 - [ ] My truth escapes me and spills everywhere
 - [ ] I only come to life when she touches me.
 - [ ] I didn't easily swallow what other people told me.
+- [ ] Show me your thorns and I will show you hands ready to bleed.